AntonioPreprotnik/bling-machine/README.md

 #### Stopping system

 Once system is started you can reset the system to apply new system configuration or changes to the codebase.
-In `user` namespace execute following command.
+In `user` namespace execute following command:

 ```clojure
 (stop-system)